• Art Magazine

 Photo by Sebastiano Piazzi @sebastiano_piazzi, via Unsplash

-Light becomes an active part of art reception.
-Ideally, it fulfills the artist's intention by guiding the eye, enhancing contrasts, or revealing even the smallest details.
-An effective lighting concept ensures that the works of art are illuminated and shine in their full splendor, while visitors are not consciously aware of the lighting.
+Light becomes an active part of art appreciation.
+Ideally, it fulfills the artist's intention by guiding the eye, enhancing contrasts, or making even the smallest details visible.
+An effective lighting concept ensures that the artworks are illuminated and shine in their full glory, while visitors are not consciously aware of the lighting design.

-artificial lighting design faces a dilemma: Exhibits must be optimally visible, yet at the same time, they must be protected from excessive light exposure.
-Excessive light exposure can cause aging, discoloration, and other damage.
-Therefore, it is essential that any lighting concept considers the material and nature of the exhibits.
+artificial lighting design faces a dilemma: exhibits must be optimally visible, yet at the same time, they must be protected from excessive light exposure.
+Overexposure to light can cause aging, discoloration, and other damage.
+Therefore, it is essential that every lighting concept considers the materiality and nature of the exhibits.

 Why LEDs are the best choice